jimshaderzc345/discord.jsbot/README.md

-    This is a discord.js bot made by me with my own code.
-I am working on this bot for fun and I decided to make it public on github to help people that are new to discord.js.
-I am working on making this bot with more commands.
-To run the bot after you make your config file, run "npm install" and then "node index.js".# discord.js-starter-bot
+This is a bot made using discord.js by me.
+This is a simple discord.js bot that is good for many servers.
+I decided to make this public to help people that are new to discord.js.
+Your welcome to copy commands from my code into your own bot!

+Note: at the time, hosting this bot on heroku will not work.
+I am working on making the bot compatible with heroku.